188.8.131.52 Ethnic Nationalism and Partition

 As described below (6.6.4), national politicians have more power than any other level of political subsidiarity.
 Some leaders of ethnic groups, or ‘nations’, within a multicultural country desire the additional power and autonomy that that they would have by forming a separate political State.
 Such leaders can seek to mobilise people’s sense of cultural identity to persuade them to seek independence.
-This ethnic form of nationalism is the second category defined in the Stanford Encyclopedia of Philosophy entry on Nationalism; it is exclusivist – emphasising a distinctive shared culture – in contrast to a pluralist’s emphasis on shared values that can bind a country together.
+This ethnic form of nationalism is the second category defined in the Stanford Encyclopedia of Philosophy entry on Nationalism in winter 2014.
+It is exclusivist – emphasising a distinctive shared culture – in contrast to an inclusivist emphasis on shared values that can bind a country together.

 Separatist politicians may want to be ‘king of the castle’, without having to defer to national government, but the population might be better served by the greater economic stability of a larger unit and borderless movement within it.

 Secession, leading to a complete partition, has to be considered if there is no possibility of peaceful coexistence, but there are strong reasons for rejecting such a solution: